-cabling and network equipment for proper connection. for the device status within Windows, such as Device Manager for load and the Network Connections applet within Windows for links. cess Device Manager in Windows, type device manager in the ar search box, and then select Device Manager from the list of (
+Cause Solution No active network is detected.
+Check cabling and network equipment for proper connection.
+Network controller is not set up properly.
+Check for the device status within Windows, such as Device Manager for driver load and the Network Connections applet within Windows for link status.
+To access Device Manager in Windows, type device manager in the taskbar search box, and then select Device Manager from the list of applications.

 Network controller is disabled.
 1. Run Computer Setup and enable network controller.
-Enable the network controller in the operating system using Device Manager.
+2. Enable the network controller in the operating system using Device Manager.
 To access Device Manager in Windows, type device manager in the taskbar search box, and then select Device Manager from the list of applications.
 Network driver is not properly loaded.
-Reinstall network drivers.
-System cannot autosense the network.
-Disable autosensing capabilities, and force the system into the correct operating mode.
+Rei nstall network drivers.
+System cannot autosense the network. able autosensing capabilities, and force the system into the correct erating mode.